DomGarguilo/LEDserver/README.md

 ### Develpment

+To install all dependencies for the project, you will need to run `npm install` within the root of the project as well as within `/client` and `/server`.
+Repeat when updates are made to dependency versions.

 During development, you will have to start the server and client separately.
 Start the server first.

 To start the server for development, run `npm run dev` in the root of the project.
 This starts `server.js` via [nodemon](https://nodemon.io/) which will autoreload when changes are made to that file.
 If nodemon ever causes issues you can start the server normally via `node server/server.js` but will have to stop and restart if you make changes to `server.js` and want them to take affect.